Group Therapy

 Group Therapy at Entangled Minds

-Inspired by the pioneering approach of Irvin D. Yalom, I view therapy groups as living, breathing ecosystems.
-In this microcosm of everyday life, relational patterns come alive.
-Together, we begin to see how anxiety, depression, stress, and low self-worth are not just internal experiences—they’re deeply rooted in relationship.
+Inspired by the pioneering approach of Irvin D. Yalom, and informed by contemporary thinkers exploring our deep entanglements with the world, I view therapy groups as living, breathing ecosystems.
+In this microcosm of everyday life, relational patterns come alive — often revealing how our individual stories are woven into larger narratives.
+Together, we begin to see how anxiety, depression, stress, and low self-worth are not just internal experiences — they’re rooted in relationship and in our connection (or disconnection) to the broader web of life.

-Group offers a rare opportunity to trace these threads back to their origins—to the family dynamics, social scripts, and unspoken rules that shaped us.
-Here, we can begin to untangle them in real time, with others who are doing the same.
+Group offers a rare opportunity to trace these threads back to their origins — to family dynamics, social scripts, and unspoken rules that shaped us, and even to collective stories and ecological forces that continue to move through us.
+Here, we begin to listen to how these threads shape our experience alongside others doing the same — moving beyond mere ‘fixing’ towards a more attuned, relational, and flexible way of being.

-Why group?
-Because so much of what brings people to therapy—chronic disconnection, unmet needs, people-pleasing, perfectionism, emotional shutdown, internalised shame—arises in relationship.
-And while one-on-one work can be powerful, it has its limits when it comes to exploring our relational selves.
+Because so much of what brings people to therapy — chronic disconnection, unmet needs, people-pleasing, perfectionism, emotional shutdown, internalised shame — arises in relationship.
+And while one-on-one work can be powerful, it has limits when it comes to exploring our relational selves.

 Group therapy allows you to: